 If you enjoyed this healthy gluten-free chocolate muffin recipe, let me know in the comment section below.
 I would also love to hear what you think, or take a photo and tag me @Eat_Your_Nutrition on Instagram.
 I love seeing your photos. #EatYourNutrition #LauraVillanueva

-In addition, if you’re interested in getting healthy, restoring your digestion, and boosting your energy then check out my new comprehensive program Restore your Gut Health, details here https://eatyournutrition.com/restore-your-gut-health-enrollment.
-In the program, you get a ton of delicious satisfying recipes that you can enjoy without guilt, and that will help rebuild your intestinal flora.
+In addition, if you’re interested in getting healthy, restoring your digestion, and boosting your energy, check out my new comprehensive program Restore your Gut Health, details here https://eatyournutrition.com/restore-your-gut-health-enrollment.
+In the program, you get a ton of delicious, satisfying recipes that you can enjoy without guilt, and that will help rebuild your intestinal flora.

-Or join me on my Facebook page https://www.facebook.com/EatYourNutrition where I’ll be sharing more information, tips, and recipes to help you live a happier, healthier life
+Or join me on my Facebook page https://www.facebook.com/EatYourNutrition where I’ll share more information, tips, and recipes to help you live a happier, healthier life

 - Young SN.
 How to increase serotonin in the human brain without drugs.
 J Psychiatry Neurosci.
 2007;32(6):394-399.